UPDATED: OCTOBER 21, 2022 | 1 MIN READ

 Common Causes of Driveway Damage

 One of the most common causes of driveway damage is improper installation.
-Poor installation may lead to a variety of problems like cracks in the surface or uneven pavement, which can result in water pooling and puddles forming.
+Poor installation may lead to various problems like cracks in the surface or uneven pavement, which can result in water pooling and puddles forming.

 Driveways are also vulnerable to heavy loads.
 These heavy loads can be anything from snowplows, lawnmowers, or other vehicles that may be used for work or play on the property.